Charmonium content of $\chi_{c1}(3872)$ in light-cone sum rules at twist 3: Conclusion

 \section{Conclusion}

 In this work, charmonium content of $\chi_{c1}(3872)$ has been studied within the context of light-cone sum rules, at twist 3 accuracy.
 It has been shown that, at this accuracy, charmonium content of $\chi_{c1}(3872)$ cannot be smaller than 25\%.
 Owing to this result, it can be concluded that $\chi_{c1}(3872)$ is neither a pure molecular state, nor a pure quarkonium state.
 Comparable contributions from the quarkonium and molecular states to the content of $\chi_{c1}(3872)$ also imply that the tetraquark contribution to $\chi_{c1}(3872)$ is also established, providing further evidence on the existence of exotic hadron states.
+The fact that our analysis is purely theoretical and the only input parameter related to $\chi_{c1}(3872)$ is the mass parameter used in the effective field theory description of \cite{Cincioglu2016} strengthens this conclusion.
 In addition to these, it is also argued that $\chi_{b1}$ spectrum might also contain a candidate exotic hadron, but this point requires a more detailed analysis.